tevoran/simple-software-renderer/README.md

 # simple-software-renderer
 This is a simple software renderer used as an educational exercise for both C++ and software rasterization.
+It can be used as an OBJ model viewer.
+After compilation you just need pass your model and its intended BMP texture as the program's argument to see the textured model.

 ## compilation